Free Image to QR Code Generator

 Print at the Right Size

 Minimum 2cm × 2cm for close-range scanning (business cards, packaging).
 For posters and signage scanned from a distance, scale up — at least 10cm × 10cm for scanning from 1 meter away.
+Download SVG for print: it's vector, included with any paid plan, and scales without softening (the free PNG from this generator is 1,024px).
+More detail in the QR code size guide.

 Test Before Printing